Exilliar/combo-finder/README.md

 # combo-finder
 finds all the combinations of a given set of numbers

+# Running the program
+To input combos, enter them as args when running the program
+e.g. `java Combo "1,2,3,4"`

 # Logic
 For a given set of numbers, in this example 1, 2, 3, 4, 5 there are the below combinations for combos starting with 1
 To find the other combinations, the program will need to do a find and replace for each number to replace the next number with the previous number (e.g. the next number after finding the below combos will be 2 and the previous number will be 1) and replacing the first number with the next number